Butterscotch Eggnog Stars

 - Yellow colored sugar

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large bowl, cream butter and sugar until light and fluffy, 5-7 minutes.
 Beat in egg and eggnog.
 Combine the flour, baking powder, salt and nutmeg; gradually add to creamed mixture and mix well.
 Divide dough in half.

 - Place large star cutouts on prepared baking sheets.
-Sprinkle 1 teaspoon candy in center of each.
-Repeat with remaining dough; reroll small cutouts if desired.
+Sprinkle 1 teaspoon candy in open center of each.
+Repeat with remaining dough, rerolling small cutouts if desired.

 - Bake at 375° for 6-8 minutes or until edges are golden brown.
 Cool on baking sheets for 5 minutes.
-Carefully slide foil and cookies form baking sheets onto wire racks to cool.
+Carefully slide foil and cookies from baking sheets onto wire racks to cool.

-- For icing if desired, beat confectioners' sugar, rum extract and enough eggnog to achieve drizzling consistency.
-Drizzle over cooled cookies if desired.
-Sprinkle with colored sugar if desired.
+- If icing is desired, beat confectioners' sugar, rum extract and enough eggnog to achieve drizzling consistency.
+Drizzle over cooled cookies; sprinkle with colored sugar.
 Let stand until hardened.

 Editor's NoteThis recipe was tested with commercially prepared eggnog.